WebexCC-SA/LAB-3354/docs/lab3_queueScroller.md

         }
     ```

-> Remove the testing button
+> Remove the testing button from the html template of the render method.
-> Save and test by placing a call into your DN.
+> Save the file.
+>
+> ---

+#### Testing
+> Call your assigned DN to place a call in the queue <copy><w class="dn">dn</w></copy>
+> Once the call is in queue you should see the queue stats scrolling in your web component.
+> > You should see the wait time increment by 30 seconds as long as you are still in the queue.
+>
+> Disconnect the call.
+> > Note that after disconnecting the call, the data still will not update until the 30 second timer hits.
+>
 > ---